 This led me to Stanford for a master degree in Human-Computer Interaction, an area in Computer Science that intersects with design, social science, etc. I took classes ranging from machine learning to designing for theater experiences, and got fully immersed in the creative and entrepreneurial environment.
 It was quite challenging, especially for a newly-arrived international student, but the overall experience was transformative and empowering.

 After graduation, I joined an early-stage startup founded by Stanford HCI researchers as the Director of User Experience.
-I was responsible of user research, interaction design, visual design, as well as corporate and product branding.
-I was also closely involved in business development and product strategy and acted as a half front-end developer.
-It was a tremendous learning experience, not only in hands-on skills of building products, but also in management, collaboration and in general how startup works.
+I was responsible of user research, interaction design, visual design, as well as corporate and product branding, while being closely involved in product strategy, business development and front-end development.
+It was a tremendous learning experience.